Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Geraldton - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Geraldton - East averaged approximately 27 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, with a total of 139 homes approved during this period and an additional 6 approved so far in FY-26.
-On average, 1.8 people moved to the area for each dwelling built over these five years, suggesting balanced supply and demand conditions.
-However, recent data indicates this ratio has increased to 4.4 people per dwelling over the past two financial years, reflecting the area's growing popularity.
-New properties are constructed at an average value of $291,000.
+Geraldton - East averaged approximately 27 new dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25139 homes were approved, with an additional 11 approved so far in FY-26.
+On average, 1.8 people moved to the area per dwelling built over these five years.
+However, this figure increased to 4.4 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints.

-This preserves the area's low density nature and caters to space-seeking buyers.
-With approximately 331 people per dwelling approval, the market is developing but not yet highly active.
-Population forecasts indicate Geraldton - East will gain around 761 residents by 2041.
-Based on current development patterns, new housing supply should meet demand readily, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+With approximately 331 people per dwelling approval, Geraldton - East shows a developing market.
+Population forecasts indicate an increase of 761 residents by 2041.
+Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development